Mew233/pairwise/README.md

 1. We have provided a cleaned benchmark synergy truset.
 For details of reporducing, please go to trueset_generation/ to follow the instructions.
 2. CCLE dataset including exp, cnv, mut
-3. Drug-target interaction dataset from DrugComb, and structures.sdf which  enables fingerprints calculation or smiles2graph Link and please put into Data/ folder: https://drive.google.com/file/d/
+3. Drug-target interaction dataset from DrugComb, and structures.sdf which  enables fingerprints calculation or smiles2graph Link and please put into Data/ folder
 ****

 #### Models included